Tactical employment of large military

 enemy.
 Its aim was to destroy or at least to weaken the fire of the defender

-of the combat the artillery played the main role and the infantry should give
+phase of the combat the artillery played the main role and the infantry

-up the best positions and the best approaches.
-The initial artillery position
+should give up the best positions and the best approaches.
+The initial

-the duel relied on the skill of the head of the artillery, who should seek to
+success of the duel relied on the skill of the head of the artillery, who

-concentrate the greatest number of guns against the fire of the defender,
+should seek to concentrate the greatest number of guns against the fire of

-taking advantage of every accident of the ground to occupy the positions
+the defender, taking advantage of every accident of the ground to occupy the

-covertly and rapidly, and to adjust the fire as quickly as possible.
-The
+positions covertly and rapidly, and to adjust the fire as quickly as

-concentration of the fire should not result from massing a great number of
+possible.
+The concentration of the fire should not result from massing a

-guns in a single place, but from a correct distribution of the tasks assigned
+great number of guns in a single place, but from a correct distribution of

-to all the batteries deployed on battlefront and from a clever direction of
+the tasks assigned to all the batteries deployed on battlefront and from a

-the fire.
-The power of fire reached the peak only when the attacker moved its
+clever direction of the fire.
+The power of fire reached the peak only when the

-guns to the advanced artillery position, 2-2½ km away from the enemy.
-When the
+attacker moved its guns to the advanced artillery position, 2-2½ km away from

-artillery of the defender was sufficiently weakened, infantry, always under
+the artillery of the defender was sufficiently weakened, infantry, always

 formation and taking advantage of the grounds features.
 In this phase of the